shlizee/CelegansWholeIntegration/docs/_posts/2019-09-08-generating-baseline-locomotion.md

 In this video, C. elegans initially moves forward and then when receives a mechanical stimulus (touch in the anterior part) switches direction and moves backward.
 While there is variation in postures these are pretty typical.
 Such a response is called the tap withdrawl.

 To generate **baseline forward and backward** movements with **_CelegansWholeIntegration_** we design a **force wave travelling along the body** with variable frequency to infer neural dynamics associated with it. <!--more--> These neural dynamics are then forward integrated by the nervous system to generate body postures.
-We are able to generate the following locomotion patterns (forward-left; backward-right):
+We are able to generate the following locomotion patterns:

+#### External Force Locomotion (forward(left) and backward(right)):

 <iframe width="336" height="188" src="https://www.youtube.com/embed/UPrO7GtezbM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>   <iframe width="336" height="188" src="https://www.youtube.com/embed/cilgztffR7w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>